Benjamin-Rhodes-Kropf/Verlet-Integrator/README.md

-## Introduction to my Unity Verlet-Integrator with OED Integration
+## Introduction to my Unity Verlet-Integrator with ODE Integration

-This Unity project is a Verlet integrator implementation with Ordinary Differential Equations (OED) integration.
+This Unity project is a Verlet integrator implementation with Ordinary Differential Equations (ODE) integration.
 Verlet integration is a numerical method used to integrate Newton's equations of motion,ODE (Ordinary Differential Equations)integration is used for solving ordinary differential equations.

 ## Quick Peak!
 - you can use the simulator here!